-The number of data feeding the statistics (the pink bars in Figure 1) varies with the screening performed in the corresponding retrieval algorithm: there is 3.6 times more ACOS data than CO2_OC2_FOCA data in the 65-month study period.
-The RMS departures (the orange disks in Figure 1) are between 1.3 and 2.0 ppm for CO2_OC2_FOCA and are less than 1.3 ppm for ACOS.
-They seem to confirm the greater uncertainty of CO2_OC2_FOCA products compared to ACOS products, that was already suggested by the difference in reported Bayesian uncertainty (see Section 3.2.1).
+The number of data feeding the statistics (the pink bars in Figure 1) varies with the instrument, the screening performed in the corresponding retrieval algorithm and the length of the period.
+The RMS departures (the purple disks in Figure 1) are quite different among the three products, but each product shows values larger than 2 ppm in at least two zonal-band/geotype categories each time.
+Values around 1 ppm are seen only over the ocean for CO2\OC2\FOCA.
+An RMS value larger than 3 ppm is seen for CO2\GO2\SRFP in the northern extra-Tropical band.
+These values seem to confirm the greater uncertainty of the CRDP#7 products compared to ACOS product (with RMS values of 0.6 - 1.3 ppm, Chevallier and Marshall, 2021, their Figure 1), that was suggested by the difference in reported Bayesian uncertainty (see Section 3.2.1).

-The precision and bias of CO2_OC2_FOCA has been assessed independently (Table 4-1 in Product Validation and Intercomparison Report, PVIR, Buchwitz et al. 2021) based on TCCON observations.
-The scatter of the retrieval misfits to TCCON is overall similar to the scatter of the retrieval misfits to the model presented here.
+The precision and bias of the CRDP#7 products have been assessed independently in the Product Validation and Intercomparison Report (PVIR, Table 1-1, Buchwitz et al. 2022) based on TCCON observations.
+We note that the scatter of the retrieval misfits to TCCON presented in the PVIR is smaller than the scatter of the retrieval RMS differences to the model presented here by about 25%, without any obvious explanation yet: the use of the scaled median absolute deviation rather than the standard deviation in the PVIR may play a role; also, the statistics here cover a much larger area than the vicinity of the TCCON stations.

 Figure 1.
-The orange disks show the Root Mean Squared values (RMS) of the misfits between the three XCO2 products indicated in the plot titles and the reference CAMS surface-driven simulation for the period between January 2015 and May 2020.
+The purple disks show the Root Mean Squared values (RMS) of the misfits between the three XCO2 products indicated in the plot titles and the reference CAMS surface-driven simulation for the period covered by each product (minus the 3 months of 2021 for FOCAL, as indicated in the text).
 The blue squares represent the root mean square of the sum of the CAMS simulation error variances and of the retrieval error variances.
 The globe is divided into three latitude bands.
-For ACOS, as in the corresponding data files, land and ocean are separated.
-The number of data included in the statistics is reported as vertical pink bars.
+Land and ocean data are also separated.
+The number of data included in the statistics is reported as vertical pink bars with a logscale axis on the right.